MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pos-visual-configurations.md

 - **Profile number** – The profile number is the unique identifier of the visual profile.
 - **Description** – You can specify a meaningful name that will help identify the correct profile for your situation.
 - **Theme** – You can select between the **Light** and **Dark** application themes.
 The theme affects the font and background colors throughout the application.
-- **Accent color** – The accent color is used throughout the POS to differentiate or highlight specific visual elements, such as tiles, command buttons and hyperlinks.
+- **Accent color** – The accent color is used throughout the POS to differentiate or highlight specific visual elements, such as tiles, command buttons, and hyperlinks.
 Typically, these elements are actionable.
 - **Header color** – You can configure the color of the page header to meet the retailer's branding requirements.
 - **Font scheme** – You can select between **Standard** and **Large** font scheme, which affects the font size throughout the application.
-The default scheme is Standard.
+The default scheme is "standard".
 - **Always show application bar labels** – When enabled, the label text is always visible under the application bar buttons.
 - **Layout** – You can select between **Centered** and **Right** layout options.
-The selection affects the alignment of sign-in box on the sign-in screen.
-The default layout is Centered.
+The selection affects the alignment of the sign-in box on the sign-in screen.
+The default layout is "centered".
 - **Show date/time** – When enabled, the current date and time will be displayed in the POS header and sign-in screen.
 - **Keyboard** – You can select between **Default to OS keyboard** and **Show number pad** to specify the default keyboard to be used for sign-in screen inputs.
 Number pad is a virtual keyboard primarily used for touch-based devices.
-The default selection is OS keyboard.
+The default selection is "OS keyboard".
 - **Logo image** – You can specify a logo image to be displayed on the sign-in screen.
-It's recommended to use image with transparent background.
+It's recommended to use an image with a transparent background.
 The file size should be kept as small as possible.
 - **Login background** – You can specify a background image for the sign-in screen.
 The file size of background images should be kept as small as possible, because storing and loading large files can affect application behavior and performance.
 - **Background** – You can specify a background image that is used instead of the solid theme color throughout the application.
 As for login backgrounds, the file size should be kept as small as possible.

 > [!NOTE]
-> The right layout and date/time display are not applicable to sign-in screen in compact view.
+> The right layout and date/time display do not apply to sign-in screen in compact view.

 ## Screen layouts